MicrosoftDocs/SupportArticles-docs/support/windows-client/shell-experience/fix-problems-in-windows-search.md

 If Windows Search is unresponsive or the search results don't appear as expected, try any of the following solutions in this article.

-If you're running Windows 10 May 2019 Update (version 1903) or later versions and Windows can detect a problem, we'll run the Search troubleshooter automatically.
-This troubleshooter will reset Windows Search back to the default experience.
-View your troubleshooter history under **Settings** > **Update & Security** > **Troubleshoot** > **View History**.
-Follow the steps below if your issue is still not resolved.

-_Applies to:_ &nbsp; Windows 10 - all editions
-_Original KB number:_ &nbsp; 4520146
+_Original KB number:_ 4520146

-## Check for updates
+## Solution: Check for updates

-Windows 10 lets you choose when and how to get the latest updates to keep your device running smoothly and securely.
+Windows 11 and Windows 10 lets you choose when and how to get the latest updates to keep your device running smoothly and securely.
 To manage your options and see any available updates, select the **Start** button, and then go to **Settings** > **Update & Security** > **Windows Update** > **Check for updates**.
 Install any available updates, and then restart your computer if the updates require it.

-For more information, see [Update Windows 10](https://support.microsoft.com/help/4027667).
+For more information, see [Update Windows](https://support.microsoft.com/help/4027667).

-## Run the Search and Indexing troubleshooter
+## Solution: Search and Indexing troubleshooter

 Your PC automatically indexes content to deliver faster search results.
-[Learn more about Search indexing in Windows 10](https://support.microsoft.com/help/4098843).
+If you're running Windows 10, version 1903 (May 2019 Update) or later versions and Windows can detect a problem, we'll run the Search troubleshooter automatically.
+This troubleshooter will reset Windows Search back to the default experience.
+View your troubleshooter history under **Settings** > **Update & Security** > **Troubleshoot** > **View History**.
+Follow the solutions below if your issue is still not resolved.

 Use the Windows **Search and Indexing** troubleshooter to try to fix any problems that may arise.
 To use the troubleshooter, follow these steps: